 # When will I receive notifications about my usage?

-If your team is on a Core Starter or Core Pro plan, Netlify will send usage notification emails to a team's billing email.
-Netlify sends a notification email when any site add-on is enabled, as usage for a metered feature approaches level limits, when usage triggers a level upgrade or extra usage package, and when the team payment method is charged at the end of the billing cycle.
+If your team is on a Core Starter or Core Pro plan, Netlify will send usage notification emails to your team’s billing email.
+Netlify sends a notification email when any site add-on is enabled, as usage for a metered feature approaches allowance limits, when usage triggers a level upgrade or extra usage package, and when the team payment method is charged at the end of the billing cycle.
 Below is an example of the notifications sent at different stages of usage.

 - You add a form to a site and form detection is enabled.
 Netlify sends a notification email that the site is now on Forms Level 0, which includes 100 form submissions per month and 10 MB of uploaded files per month.